giordi91/babycpp/README.md

 ##

-Here we evaluated correctly the stament.
-Finally in the case of a fuction, when we hit a return statement, the resulting type will have "bubbled up" until the return type, and we can easily perform a check against the known required return type and act accordingly.
+Here we evaluated correctly the statement.
+Finally in the case of a function, when we hit a return statement, the resulting type will have "bubbled up" until the return type, and we can easily perform a check against the known required return type and act accordingly.